awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/android.md

 You can manually record screen view events whether automatic screen view tracking is enabled, add the following code to record a screen view event with two attributes.

 - `SCREEN_NAME` Required.
 Your screen's name.
 - `SCREEN_UNIQUE_ID` Optional.
 Set the hashcode of your Fragment or View.
-If you do not set, SDK will set a default value based on the current Activity's hashcode.
+If you do not set, SDK will set a default value based on the current Activity's hashCode.

 ```
 import software.aws.solution.clickstream.ClickstreamAnalytcs;